-Kate Hofstra is the Communications Officer of Oxford Research Group's (ORG) Every Casualty programme.
+Kate Hofstra is the Research and Communications Consultant for Oxford Research Group's (ORG) Every Casualty programme.
 She joined ORG in 2013.

 Rachel Joyce is a Legal Consultant and Researcher on Oxford Research Group's (ORG) Every Casualty programme.
 Rachel has contributed to both research and advocacy for Every Casualty, working...